inductiva/inductiva/docs-sources/how-it-works/machines/computational_resources/mpicluster_class.md

 means 4 GB of RAM per vCPU and will contain `16` vCPUs.
 Check out the
 [complete machine catalog available via the API](https://inductiva.ai/machines).
+- the `zone` allows to select the zone where the machines will be launched.
+By default, machines are launched in the `europe-west1-b` zone.
 - the `num_machines` sets the number of machines available in the cluster.
 While the computational resource is active, these machines will be reserved for the user.